Skip to main content

 Hypersensitivity or allergic reactions are possible while taking acetaminophen or aspirin.
 Seek immediate medical help if you experience severe rash, hives, trouble breathing, or swelling of the face or throat.

 Acetaminophen can cause liver damage when taken in high doses.
-The maximum dosage of acetaminophen is no more than 3,250 mg in a 24-hour period.
+The maximum dosage of acetaminophen is generally no more than 3,250 mg in 24 hours.
 People with liver disease should use acetaminophen with caution or avoid the use of too much acetaminophen at one time.
 Although aspirin should also be used with caution in people with liver disease, it is less likely to cause liver problems than acetaminophen.

-Although aspirin is approved for use in children older than three years old, it is not recommended to give aspirin to children.
+Aspirin should not be given to children.
 The use of aspirin in children is associated with an increased risk of Reye’s syndrome, a rare but serious condition that requires immediate medical treatment.
+Symptoms of Reye’s syndrome may include persistent vomiting, confusion, seizures, and unusual behavior.

 Consult a healthcare provider before taking acetaminophen and aspirin.
 Tell your doctor or healthcare provider about any medical conditions you have and other medications you take before starting treatment.